irods/irods_docs/docs/plugins/irods_rule_language.md

 msiExit("-1", "msi")
 ~~~

-When referring to condition codes in rule code, it may be desirable to use their
+When referring to error condition codes, it may be desirable to use their
 symbolic names rather than the corresponding integer values.
-We can use the 'error'
+We can use the error
-and 'state' microservices to retrieve the integer code from a symbolic name.
+and state microservices to retrieve the integer code from a symbolic name.
 Thus, to directly determine a rule's reason for failure:

 ~~~c